 Nilesat is the Egyptian Satellite Company, a joint stock company headquartered under the Free Zone Law in 6th of October City.
-Nilesat is operating the Nilesat communications satellites and transponder lease, NileSat-104 (Eutelsat 7 West A), NileSat-104B (Eutelsat 8 West B) and NileSat-201.
-The company is currently planning a fourth satellite, NileSat-301.
+The company is operating the Nilesat communications satellites and transponder lease, NileSat-104 (Eutelsat 7 West A), NileSat-104B (Eutelsat 8 West B), NileSat-201 and the a fourth satellite, NileSat-301, launched in June 2022.

 The company is 40% owned by the Egyptian Radio & Television Union, 10% by the Arab Organization for Industrialization, 10% by the Egyptian Company for Investment Projects and 9% share owned by the general public, Egyptian financial institutions and other investors.

-The company has two ground stations, a primary one in 6th of October City and a secondary ground station in Alexandria.
+Nilesat has two ground stations, a primary one in 6th of October City and a secondary ground station in Alexandria.
 The two ground stations were built by EADS Astrium (Boeing Defense & Space).
-Nilesat operates three geosynchronous communications satellites all of which are located at 7° West.
+The company operates three geosynchronous communications satellites all of which are located at 7° West.

 The Company was established in 1996 to operate Egyptian satellites, associated ground control stations and uplinking facilities.
 Nilesat launched two satellites to the 7° West orbital neighborhood (NileSat-101 and NileSat-102).
 NileSat-101 reached EOL and was decommissioned in 2013, while NileSat-102 was retired in June 2018 and moved to a graveyard orbit.